Client & Prospect Data to Track

-We’ve talked a lot about smart data and, basically, making your data work for you a lot in our blogs, eBooks, and webinars.
-That’s because your data likely holds the key to growth for your insurance agency by telling you how your agency has performed in the past and areas you can improve.
+We talk a lot about smart data and making your data work for you in our blogs, eBooks, and webinars.
+That's because your data likely holds the key to your insurance agency's growth by telling you how your agency has performed in the past and areas you can improve.

 Data is also helpful for better connecting with your clients and prospects.
-Data in this case means any information on your clients and prospects that’s important for contacting them, connecting with them, and best serving them as their agent.
+In this case, the data I'm talking about means any information on your clients and prospects that's important for contacting them, connecting with them, and best serving them.

 The “bare bones” of what you should be keeping on your clients and prospects are:

 - First name

 Yes, I include email address in the "bare bones" of what you should be collecting.
 Why?
 Because email is how many people wish to receive information—72% prefer it, in fact!

 Some agents aren't sure how to ask for an email address at the beginning of the relationship.
 Often, it's as simple as letting them know you'll email them a summary of your conversation or more details of what you discussed in person or on the phone.
 It's also a field agencies now typically place on their paperwork and their website lead form for clients and prospects to fill out.

 More advanced agencies keep even more information on clients and prospects like:

 - Preferred method of contact (email, phone, both)